 What are Practical Mining’s goals for 2024 and into 2025?

 We are working on developing internal software to streamline portions of the design workflow.
-Our workload is seeing an increase in merger and acquisition activities along with our planning and mineral reserve and mineral resource disclosure reporting services.
+Our workload is seeing an increase in merger and acquisition activities.
+Demand is also increasing for our planning and mineral reserve and resource disclosure reporting services.
 We are looking forward to meeting the evolving needs of our long-term client base and adding new clients too.

 INTERVIEWS MORE INTERVIEWS